 The first thing we do when we get a new drone is beat it up a little bit.
 We don’t kick it down the stairs or anything, but we’ll give it a few knocks, twists, and shallow drops to assess the build quality and durability.
 Does it feel flimsy, or does it feel like it could survive a crash landing in the park?
 We give each review unit a light beating (and usually a couple of unintentional crash landings) before we give you a definitive answer on how durable it is.

 Flight performance, range, and autonomy

-To gauge flight performance, we put the drone through a number of tests to see how the manufacturer’s claims hold up.
-First we take it to a local football field and see how fast it can clear 100 yards, then do some calculations to get an objective reading on speed in miles per hour.
-After that, we do a similar test to assess ascent and descent speeds, and all the while, we’re also taking notes on how responsive the controls are, how stable the craft is, how far it can go before it’s out of range, and what the overall piloting experience is like compared to other drones.
+We don’t want to just take the manufacturer’s word for it, so we will test the drone’s flight performance to see for ourselves.
+We start by testing the drone’s horizontal speed, using a clearly marked football field for reference.
+A football field expresses measurement in yards, so our next step would be to convert yards per minute to miles per hour.
+After that, we do a similar test to assess ascent and descent speeds.
+All the while, we’re also taking notes on how responsive the controls are, how stable the craft is, how far it can go before it’s out of range, and what the overall piloting experience is like compared to other drones.